99th General Assembly, 2nd Regular Session

 Modifies provisions relating to age attainment for school entry

-Authorizes the St. Louis city treasurer to create an "Office of Financial Empowerment"
+Authorizes any county treasurer and the St. Louis City treasurer to create an "Office of Financial Empowerment"

 Modifies provisions relating to the administration of the criminal justice system